 The airborne observations acquired by the AAF enhance the surface-based ARM measurements by providing high-resolution in situ measurements for process understanding, retrieval-algorithm development, and model evaluation that are not possible using surface- or satellite-based techniques.

 To acquire airborne measurements using the appropriate aerial vehicle and instruments, intensive field campaigns or long-term, regularly-scheduled flights can be requested through the ARM field campaign process, a competitive process based upon scientific proposals submitted by teams of scientists.
 The ARM Facility's Science Board reviews proposals for use of the AAF in order to maximize the science return within the budget allotted to the program.

 Recent field campaigns include the ARM Airborne Carbon Measurements (ARM-ACME campaigns, Carbonaceous Aerosol and Radiative Effects Study (CARES), Two Column Aerosol Project (TCAP), Biomass Burning Observation Project (BBOP), and Green Ocean Amazon (GOAMAZON).
 See AAF field campaigns for a complete list.

-*From 2007-2009, the ARM Aerial Facility was known as the ARM Aerial Vehicles Program, which was the successor to the ARM Unmanned Aerospace Vehicle (UAV) Program.
+*From Fiscal year 2007 to fiscal year 2009, the ARM Aerial Facility was known as the ARM Aerial Vehicles Program, which was the successor to the ARM Unmanned Aerospace Vehicle (UAV) Program.